Helping Family Caregivers Find Resiliency in a Time of Crisis

 Times of crisis can sometimes bring out both the very best and also the worst in us.
 During the coronavirus pandemic, we’ve come across stories of people hoarding items and selling them in order to make an excessive profit, along with stories of wonderful people who selflessly met the needs of others in spite of their personal fears.

 The key to weathering the storms which are certain to show up in our lives in a healthy and balanced way is resiliency.
-Mia Bartoletti, clinical psychologist for the Navy SEAL Foundation, works with families of people serving in the armed forces, and provides guidelines that can help improve resilience through any time of crisis.
+Mia Bartoletti, clinical psychologist for the Navy SEAL Foundation, works with families of people serving in the armed forces, and provides guidelines for helping family caregivers find resilience through any time of crisis.

 - Convey your reactions.
 It is common to have an array of responses to a crisis: flashbacks to other stressful situations, dreams and nightmares, avoidance and withdrawal, issues with sleeping, irritability, difficulties with focus and concentration, and hypervigilance.
 What is important is to ensure these reactions are temporary, and do not progress into long-term psychological problems.
 Acknowledge your feelings, and express them with a reliable friend, or write them in a journal.